 - Quick Clean

-Clean up is quick and easy as there’s no brushes to clean or buckets to wash.
+Clean up is quick and easy as there are no brushes to clean or buckets to wash.

 The disadvantages of spray paint